tretapey/raisincss/README.md

 - `.align-content-{start | end | center | stretch | space-around | space-between | space-evenly}`
 - `.auto-flow-{row | column}`

-Also we can add a fixed gap between columns and rows in the grid:
+Also, we can add a fixed gap between columns and rows in the grid:

 - `.column-gap-{5 | 10 | 15 | 20... | 60}`
 - `.row-gap-{5 | 10 | 15 | 20... | 60}`